openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api.rst

    transformation-api/graph-rewrite-pass

 OpenVINO Transformation mechanism allows to develop transformation passes to modify ``ov::Model``.
 You can use this mechanism to apply additional optimizations to the original Model or transform unsupported subgraphs and operations to new operations which are supported by the plugin.
-This guide contains all necessary information that you need to start implementing OpenVINO™ transformations.
+This guide contains all the necessary information that you need to start implementing OpenVINO™ transformations.

 Working with Model
 ##################

-Before the moving to transformation part it is needed to say several words about functions which allow to modify ``ov::Model``.
+Before the moving to transformation part, we need to say a few words about functions which allow to modify ``ov::Model``.
 This chapter extends the :doc:`model representation guide <../../openvino-workflow/running-inference/integrate-openvino-with-your-application/model-representation>` and shows an API that allows us to manipulate with ``ov::Model``.

 Working with node input and output ports
 ++++++++++++++++++++++++++++++++++++++++

 First of all let's talk about ``ov::Node`` input/output ports.
-Each OpenVINO™ operation has input and output ports except cases when operation has ``Parameter`` or ``Constant`` type.
+Each OpenVINO™ operation has input and output ports except for ``Parameter`` and ``Constant`` types.

-Every port belongs to its node, so using a port we can access parent node, get shape and type for particular input/output, get all consumers in case of output port, and get producer node in case of input port.
+Throughout the tutorial, you will encounter words ``node`` and ``operation``.
+In fact, in OpenVINO™ we use ``node`` and ``operation`` interchangeably, but we will try to be consistent in this article.

-With output port we can set inputs for newly created operations.
+Every port belongs to a node, so using the port we may access the node it belongs to, get its shape, type, get all consumers in case of output port, and get a producer node in case of input port.

-Lets look at the code example.
+Take a look at the code example.

 .. doxygensnippet:: docs/articles_en/assets/snippets/ov_model_snippets.cpp
    :language: cpp